Joush111/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(8)script that sets all permissions to other users only
+(9)script that sets the mode of the file hello